ahmed-hjs/raspberry-pi-lyric-synchronizer/README.md

 As the song progresses, the system matches the current playback time with the corresponding lyric timestamps and updates the display automatically.

+This is a personal passion project that combines an interest in music with embedded systems and robotics-inspired hardware interaction.

 The project was developed to explore:
 - Raspberry Pi development
 - File handling and parsing